Playwriting Australia announces $370,000 in commissions and support

 PWA and Australian Plays continue to work assiduously towards the creation of a new national entity, with the enthusiastic help of many.
-It’s very clear that there is a common goal: to create the best possible environment for the nurturing and positioning of exceptional playwriting that reflects, refracts and refreshes the society in which we live.
+It’s clear that there is a common goal: the best possible environment for the nurturing and positioning of exceptional playwriting that reflects, refracts and refreshes the society in which we live.
 We expect this new entity to be operational by the beginning of 2021.